Francesco Petruccione: Career

 In 2023 Petruccione was honored with the title of Cavaliere della Stella d'Italia, Order of the Star of Italy, at a function at the Italian Embassy in Cape Town, South Africa.
 As of May 2024 he has officially been appointed as director of NITheCS.

-Petruccione is highly regarded in his field, with a reputation for his groundbreaking work in physics and quantum computing.
+In 2025, he was involved in an international collaboration with the University of Science and Technology of China, where he contributed to a record-breaking intercontinental satellite-based quantum key distribution (QKD) link between South Africa and China.